EthanL247/techtest2_pollapi/README.md

 ![alt text](vote_ms.png)

 ## Web  App Highlights
-1.**If no selection is submitted, clicking the submission button will reload vote page and not trigger any API call** 2.**Graph used is a fully interactive graph**
+1.**If no selection is submitted, clicking the submission button will reload vote page and not trigger any API call**
+2.**Graph used is a fully interactive graph**
 3.**All HTML elements are sized to viewport for better device scaling**

+## Testing
+1. Unit testing was carried out for any utility functions used.
+2. Backend API calls were tested however due to the limited scope testing was limited.
+3. Front end testing was done mostly end to end.